Who we are

 We might decide not to exercise or enforce any right available to us under these terms and conditions.
 We can always decide to exercise or enforce that right at a later date.

-Doing this once won’t mean we automatically waive the right on any other occasion.
+Doing this once will not mean we automatically waive the right on any other occasion.

 If any of these terms and conditions are held to be invalid, unenforceable or illegal for any reason, the remaining terms and conditions will still apply.